FAQ's

 Other costs:

-- Nonrefundable enrollment fees are $100 for each adult and $50 for each minor on an adult plan.
-This fee will be waived for a limited time to celebrate our fall opening.
+- Nonrefundable enrollment fees are $150 for each adult and $50 for each minor on an adult plan.
+Resolute Plus+ enrollment fees are $150-350 one time depending on lab package opt in.

 We recommend that you always carry a medical health insurance plan as this is important to have for emergency room visits, urgent care visits, specialty care, external prescriptions, and external testing and screenings.